Wooden Windsor Chairs Value Guide

 The typical price range for Wooden Windsor Chairs is $150 - $180 based on recent sales.
 However, values can vary depending on the item's condition, rarity, and other factors such as:

-• The structural integrity of the spindle supports and the tightness of the joints.
+- The structural integrity of the spindles and the curved back rail significantly impacts the $150-$180 price point.

 How to Identify Wooden Windsor Chairs?

-• Examine the solid wooden seat for the characteristic thickness required to anchor the spindles.
+- Examine the solid wooden seat for signs of hand-carving and the characteristic 'saddle' shape.

 History of Wooden Windsor Chairs